peterjc/galaxy_blast/README.rst

 Citation
 ========

-There should be more specific guidenace in the README file of each folder, and in the user-facing help text within the each Galaxy tool.
+There should be more specific guidance in the README file of each folder, and in the user-facing help text within the each Galaxy tool.
 In general, please cite the following paper (currently only available as a preprint):